Using the GNU/Linux Operating System

 Targeting the Right Device

-Each key shall be registered in one's referential, and one shall be careful not to format one's local hard disk instead of a key.
+Each key shall be registered in one's repository, and one shall be careful not to format one's local hard disk instead of a key.

 To identify for sure such a key, run lsblk --fs just before plugging it in, and just after, so that the difference can be easily spotted.